cybozu/WebUI/README.md

 ## Demo

-This repository includes demonstration app for UIKit & SwiftUI.
+This repository includes demonstration app for iOS & macOS.

 Open [Examples/Examples.xcodeproj](/Examples/Examples.xcodeproj) and Run it.